-In red-backed fairywrens (below), I goal is to explore on within-population phenotypic plasticity in achieving ornamentation in males and if mechanisms explaining this are conserved across species (between white-shouldered fairywrens, specifically).
+In red-backed fairywrens (below), my goal is to explore within-population phenotypic plasticity in achieving ornamentation in males and if mechanisms explaining this are conserved across species (between white-shouldered fairywrens, specifically).

 Top panel: Golden-winged warbler (Vermivora chrysoptera) (1) male and (2) female as well as (3-4) two different color patterns of hybrid, Brewster’s warbler.
 Bottom panel: Chestnut-sided warbler and comparison between warbler species.